 The University of Georgia Police Department encourages anyone who is the victim of or witness to any crime to report the incident to the police immediately.
 Because original police reports must be released under the Georgia Open Records Act (O.C.G.A.
 50-18-70, et seq.), the University of Georgia Police Department cannot hold reports of crimes in confidence.
 All reported crimes are documented and included on the daily crime log maintained by the University of Georgia Police Department, in compliance with the Clery Act.
 This ensures that other students, faculty, and staff have the opportunity to make themselves aware of reported crimes on campus.

 All campus officials who have interactions with students should report any crime brought to their attention to the University of Georgia Police Department.
 Reminder emails are sent to units on campus who may receive reports of crime.
-The victim of the crime will make the choice to have the case investigated and/or prosecuted, with no pressure to do so from UGA Police or University officials, provided, that in the event that a reported crime indicates the possibility of an on-going risk to the University and surrounding community, the UGA Police will follow up and take necessary steps to clarify the circumstances of the reported crime, address the ongoing risk (including through the issuance of a timely warning if appropriate), and communicate with the community to reduce opportunities for potential similar crimes.
+The victim of the crime will make the choice to have the case investigated and/or prosecuted, with no pressure to do so from UGA Police or University officials.
+However, in the event that a reported crime indicates the possibility of an on-going risk to the University and surrounding community, the UGA Police will follow up and take necessary steps to clarify the circumstances of the reported crime, address the ongoing risk (including through the issuance of a timely warning if appropriate), and communicate with the community to reduce opportunities for potential similar crimes.

 For any criminal incidents related to sexual assault, individuals are encouraged to report according to the procedures and recommendations specified in the section of this report entitled Preventing and Responding to Sexual Assault.